Best Practices for Hard Seltzer Fermentation

 DOES PH DURING FERMENTATION MATTER?

 Sudden drops in pH during fermentation have been known to cause yeast stress and could be an issue depending on many factors (nutrition regimen, water chemistry, etc.).
-In trials with our recommended products, we found fermentation is unaffected by decreases in pH.
+In trials with our recommended products, we found decreases in pH did not negatively affect fermentation.
 If you are experiencing fermentation difficulties following other protocols, pH may be an issue and using a buffer such as potassium bicarbonate may be useful.

 Best Practices for Fermentation